 Hannah Kemp-Welch is a sound artist with a socially-engaged practice, working with community groups to compose audio works using voices, field recordings and found sound.
 Works take the form of audio installations, radio broadcasts and online artworks.
 She also creates zines to document research and processes, aiming to open out sonic practices, spaces and technologies to new audiences.

-Hannah has worked with communities across the UK, and shown works in arts spaces including Middlesbrough Institute of Modern Art, Nottingham Contemporary, Tate Modern, Barbican and Flat Time House.
-She has also exhibited internationally at FILE festival Brazil, Chinretsukan Gallery Tokyo and TENT Rotterdam.
+Hannah has exhibited at Art Gene, Barbican, Firstsite, Flat Time House, John Hansard Gallery, Middlesbrough Institute of Modern Art, Nottingham Contemporary, Tate Britain and Tate Modern, and White Cube.
+She has also shown work internationally at Chinretsukan Gallery Tokyo, FILE festival Brazil, and TENT Rotterdam.
 Hannah is currently working with the Women’s Art Library and Feminist Review as the 2021 recipient of the Art in the Archive bursary.